-- I. Eligible Applicants are strictly limited to Connecticut municipalities or non-profit organizations that have tax-exempt status under Section 501(c)(3) of the U. S. Internal Revenue Code for at least two years.
-Federal and state agencies are not eligible to apply. - II.
-Eligible Properties include Connecticut buildings, structures, objects and archaeological sites which are listed on the State Register of Historic Places or the National Register of Historic Places that are owned or leased long-term (20 years at the time of application) by 501(c)(3) nonprofit organizations or municipalities.
-Federally-owned properties are ineligible. - III.
-Eligible Activities are strictly limited to the rehabilitation, restoration, stabilization, provision of disabled access, archeological investigation, or purchase of eligible properties. - IV.
-Ineligible Activities include consulting fees, attorney's fees and other "soft" project costs; projects that involve both acquisition and non-acquisition activities for the same property; fundraising efforts; scholarships; lobbying activities; hospitality expenses; software acquisition; travel; postage; political contributions; special events; interest payments; grant administration fees; equipment purchases; regranting; creation, installation and maintenance of exhibits; and all pre-development costs.
-Costs incurred prior to the date of a grant award are ineligible.
+- I. Eligible Applicants are strictly limited to Connecticut municipalities or Connecticut non-profit organizations that have tax-exempt status under Section 501(c)(3) of the U.S. Internal Revenue Code for at least two years. - Costs incurred prior to the date of a grant award are ineligible. - II.
+Ineligible Applicants include federal and state agencies, "friends" groups of federal or state agencies, for-profit businesses or organizations, individuals, and service organizations or clubs. - III.
+Eligible Properties include Connecticut buildings, structures, and archaeological sites which are listed on the State Register of Historic Places or the National Register of Historic Places that are owned or leased long-term (20 years at the time of application) by 501(c)(3) nonprofit organizations or municipalities.
+Federally or state-owned properties are ineligible.